Direct LDAP Access

 - People named james cn=james

-- Someone whos last name phonetically sounds like 'Ackerma' sn~=ackerm
+- Someone whose last name phonetically sounds like 'Ackerma' sn~=ackerm

 - All the sparcs host=sparc